dgwalder/Dominos/README.md

 				add the total of all the numbers on all their dominos.
 The person with the least total sum will win that game

+	Assumptions
+	- a total of 28 dominos can never be played as someone would win before that happens
+	- at least 4 turns pass before someone can win
+ 		- (someone must have something to match within the first 4 turns)

 /*******************************/